Learn about actual and potential costs

 Find the vendor to meet your needs

-ProcurementIQ estimates that there are about 1,250 commercial carpet suppliers operating in the market.
-The top four suppliers account for about 45.0% of revenue, indicating medium market share concentration.
-In the past three years, market share concentration has been on the rise as suppliers have increasingly consolidated and manufacturers have...
+ProcurementIQ estimates that there are more than 1,200 commercial carpet suppliers operating in the market.
+The top four suppliers account for nearly 45.0% of revenue, indicating medium market share concentration.
+In the past three years, market share concentration has been on the rise as suppliers have increasingly consolidated and manufacturers...
 Subscribe to learn more.

 Questions to ask potential suppliers